sdoward/ShortcutOlympics/README.md

 The game is based of [this talk](https://www.youtube.com/watch?v=Y2GC6P5hPeA).
 Which essentially demonstrates how effective android development can be without a mouse.

 **How to play**: A team of developers spends the week learning the shortcuts for that particular week.
 At the end of the week the developers must each go through the tasks and complete them without using the mouse.
+To start the developer must open the `FirstTask.class` and follow the instructions then navigate to the next task

 For each completed task 1 point is given.
 For each touch of the mouse a point is deducted.
-After the agreed upon time frame the developer with the most points is crowned the "shortcut champion"
+After the agreed upon time frame (e.g. 1, 2 3 weeks etc) the developer with the most points is crowned the "shortcut champion"

 ## Agenda